ziyao233/limine/PROTOCOL.md

 of types:
  - Reserved
  - Bad memory

+For base revision 3, the only memory map regions mapped to the HHDM are:
+ - Usable
+ - Bootloader reclaimable
+ - Kernel and modules
+ - Framebuffer

+For base revision 3, the unconditional direct map of the first 4GiB is dropped, and only memory map regions of complying types are mapped in.

 The bootloader page tables are in bootloader-reclaimable memory (see Memory Map feature below), and their specific layout is undefined as long as they provide